dropwizard/dropwizard/docs/source/getting-started.rst

   number of classes to speed up development in Java.
 * Logback_ and slf4j_ for performant and flexible logging.
-* `Hibernate Validator`_, the `JSR-349`_ reference implementation, provides an easy, declarative framework for validating user input and generating helpful, i18n-friendly error messages.
+* `Hibernate Validator`_, the `JSR-349`_ reference implementation, provides an easy, declarative framework for validating user input and generating helpful and i18n-friendly error messages.
 * The `Apache HttpClient`_ and Jersey_ client libraries allow for both low- and high-level interaction with other web services.
-* JDBI_ is the most straight-forward way to use a relational database with Java.
+* JDBI_ is the most straightforward way to use a relational database with Java.
 * Liquibase_ is a great way to keep your database schema in check throughout your development and release cycles, applying high-level database refactorings instead of one-off DDL scripts.
 * Freemarker_ and Mustache_ are simple templating systems for more user-facing applications.